 GeoGAP agricultural standards aim to bring quality, traceability and sustainable agriculture practices to farms across the country.
 A stepping stone towards the EU’s GlobalGAP standard, GeoGAP will help prepare farmers make their way towards markets abroad.

-Georgian Farmers’ Association certification specialist Ilia Kunchulia says you shouldn’t always listen to your Georgian grandmother when it comes to produce and grocery shopping.
+“You shouldn’t always listen to your Georgian grandmother when it comes to produce and grocery shopping”, says Georgian Farmers’ Association certification specialist Ilia Kunchulia.

-Despite what she says, organic foods aren’t widely available in Georiga yet, nor is it easy to find out the origin of the produce you buy, and whether basic agricultural safety and sustainability practices were employed in its production – but all that will soon begin to change, Kunchulia says.
+Despite what she says, organic foods aren’t widely available in Georiga yet, nor is it easy to find out the origin of the produce you buy, and whether basic agricultural safety and sustainability practices were employed in its production–but all of that, Kunchulia hopes, will begin to change soon.

 What can GeoGAP offer Georgia?